Holding a Regular Meeting with the Association of the British Pharmaceutical Industry (ABPI)

 Yasuyuki Tashiro, Insurance Drug Pricing Research Committee, Japan Federation of Pharmaceutical Manufacturers' Associations (JPMA)

-Dr. Tashiro introduced the latest trends in the NHI reimbursement system in Japan and government initiatives to strengthen drug discovery capabilities, including the Drug Discovery Ecosystem Summit, and to eliminate drug lag/loss.
+Dr. Tashiro introduced the latest trends in the NHI reimbursement system in Japan and government initiatives such as the Drug Discovery Ecosystem Summit to strengthen drug discovery capabilities and eliminate drug lag/loss.
 In the reform of the NHI drug price system in FY2024, the government is placing emphasis on the appropriate evaluation of innovation and strengthening drug discovery capabilities, and is considering the elimination of drug lag/loss as an industry action.
 The actions to be taken by the industry include (1) maintaining NHI prices for innovative new drugs during the patent period, (2) appropriately evaluating innovations when they are listed on the NHI drug price list, and (3) challenging the NHI price re-calculation rules.
 In general, he summarized Japan's 2024 NHI reform as positive overall.

-In response to the commitment, the Pharmaceutical Manufacturers Association of Japan (PMAJ) is working to "deliver new drugs to patients promptly," "become one of the world's major centers of drug discovery," and "build a social system that sustains a cycle of investment and innovation.
+In response to the government's commitment in July 2024 to strengthen drug discovery, JPMA introduced its efforts to "deliver new drugs to patients promptly," "become one of the world's major centers of drug discovery," and "build a social system that sustains a cycle of investment and innovation.
 The Q&A session was devoted to the authorities' efforts in systemic reforms.

 During the Q&A session, the ABPI asked about the possibility of negotiating with the authorities for system reform, the status of innovation evaluation, initiatives for preventive medicine, and measures to ensure a stable supply.
 In Japan, he introduced that companies are obliged to have their employees undergo health checkups, that the public is highly health-conscious, and that access to testing is better than in the U.K. He also introduced the issue of stable supply of inventory.
 Regarding the issue of stable supply, he stated that the main reasons are the lack of visibility of inventory and the dependence on overseas suppliers of active pharmaceutical ingredients.